DalgoT4D/prefect-proxy/README.md

 and set `PREFECT_API_URL` in `.env` to `http://localhost:4200/api`.
 Change the port in this URL if you are running Prefect on a different port.

 Next, start your Prefect worker(s).
-On Tech4Dev's production system, Dalgo runs 3 workers on two queues called `ddp` and `manual-dbt`:
+On Tech4Dev's production system, Dalgo runs three workers on two queues called `ddp` and `manual-dbt`:

     prefect worker start -q ddp --pool dalgo_work_pool